Soontao/light-odata/README.md

 ## generator usage

-This library provide a JS generator, provide ES6 static function declaration, but I dont want to write too must about it.
+This library provide a JS generator, provide ES6 static function declaration, but I dont want to write too much about this.

 If you really need that, just contact me.